Important Class Information

 *Participate in Site Council or our PTA.

-Later in the year, a book bag will come home weekly with your child’s home folder.
-In the bag will be a reading log and two books they need to read and practice that week.
+Later this Fall, a book bag will come home weekly with your child’s home folder.
+In the bag will be a reading log and a book that your child should read and practice as much as possible that week.
 These books are at their current reading level.
 Have your child read and reread these books throughout the week.
-Record the books’ titles on the reading log and include any additional books that are read to or with your child that week.
+Record the book title on the reading log and include any additional books that are read to or with your child that week.
 This log should stay in their book bag.
 Return the book bag with the books to school the next week by Wednesday.
 I will check their log, swap the books for new ones, and connect a new copy of the log if needed.
-Every time your child fills up a side of their log, they will receive a little “sweet treat” from me.
+Every time your child fills up their book log, they will receive a little “treat” from me.
+Hooray for reading!

 All students need to have gym shoes for gym.
 Please make sure they have them on or with them on gym days or they will be unable to participate.
-Gym shoes should not have black bottoms (These may leave prints on the floor).
 A pair of gym shoes can be left at school if needed.

 Student of the Day